Mexican Revolution: Gender

 The revolution that occurred during 1910 greatly affected gender roles present in Mexico.
 However, it continued to create a strict separation between genders although both men and women were involved in the revolution.
 Women were involved by promoting political reform as well as enlisting in the military.
 Women who were involved in political reform would create reports that outlined the changes people wanted to see in their area.
 That type of activism was seen inside and outside of the cities.
 Women not only took political action but also enlisted in the military and became teachers to contribute to the change that they wanted to see after the revolution.
 Women were seen as prizes by many men involved in the military.
 Being involved in the military gave men a greater sense of superiority over women, which gave women the connotation of being a prize.
 That idea often lead to violence against women, which meanwhile increased.
 After the revolution, the ideas women contributed to the revolution were put on hold for many years.
-Women would oftentimes promote the ideas of establishing a greater justice system and creating ideals surrounded by democracy.
+Women would often promote the ideas of establishing a greater justice system and creating ideals surrounded by democracy.
 The revolution caused many people to further reinstate the idea that women were meant to be taking care of the household.
 Women were also put in the lower part of the social class because of this idea.

-Female soldiers during the Revolution
+Female soldiers during the revolution

-Oftentimes women who had been discarded by their families would join the military.
+Women who had been discarded by their families would often join the military.
 Being involved in the military would lead to scrutiny amongst some male participants.
 In order to avoid sexual abuse many women would make themselves appear more masculine.
 They would also dress more masculine in order to gain more experience with handling weapons, and learning more about military jobs.

 María de Jesús González

 An example of this is presented by María de Jesús González who was a secret agent involved in Carranza's army.
-She would, oftentimes, present herself as a man in order to complete certain tasks assigned to her.
+She would often present herself as a man in order to complete certain tasks assigned to her.
 After she completed these tasks she would return to her feminine appearance.